birkenbihl/isoc-ams/README.md

 # isoc-ams

 A Python Interface to access the 'Advanced Members Administration System' (AMS) of the 'Internet Society' (ISOC).
-This especially usefulfor ISOC Chapter Admins who want to synchronize their Chapter Database with AMS (semi)automatically.
+This especially useful for ISOC Chapter Admins who want to synchronize their Chapter Database with AMS (semi)automatically.

 After 10 years+  of sorrow, millions minutes of waiting for answers from the AMS web interface, tons of useless clicks, many (in fact) rejected requests to provide an API access: the author decided to build an API himself.
 Even if it might not be more than a demonstrator for the functionality needed.
 Anyhow (see below): for now it is running on a weekly basis doing a great job in avoiding manual work.

 Unfortunately the constraints are severe:
 - access had to be through the web interface since this is the only interface provided.
 As a consequence it is slow, sometimes unreliable and hard to implement.
-At least there are working implementations of the "W3C webdriver" recommendtion.
+At least there are working implementations of the "W3C web driver" recommendation.
 One of them is Selenium used for this project.
-- the existing web interface is far from being stable or guarateed.
+- the existing web interface is far from being stable or guaranteed.
 So changes to the web interface might spoil the whole project.
-There is great chance that few weeks from now a new "super dooper" AMS will be announced and as always after these announcements things will get worse.
+There is great chance that few weeks from now a new "super duper" AMS will be announced and as always after these announcements things will get worse.
 - tests are close to impossible.
 There is no such thing as a TEST AMS.

 Is there a possible good exit?
 Well, maybe some day soon - in 10 or 20 years if ISOC still exists - there will be an API provided by ISOC that makes this project obsolete.
 Or at least may be an all-mighty AI will step in.
 Let's dream on!

 ## Features
-ISOC maintains two main Lists that are relevant for the operation of this interface:
+AMS maintains two main Lists that are relevant for the operation of this interface:
 - a list of ISOC members registered as members of the Chapter
 - a list of ISOC members that applied for a Chapter membership.